-Posology
+Posology:

-Adults And Adolescents (12 years and older)
+Adults and adolescents (12 years and older)

-The use of Acetaminophen and Tramadol Hydrochloride Tablets should be restricted to patients whose moderate to severe pain is considered to require a combination of tramadol and Acetaminophen.
+The use of Tramadol Hydrochloride and Acetaminophen tablets should be restricted to patients whose moderate to severe pain is considered to require a combination of tramadol and acetaminophen.

 The dose should be individually adjusted according to intensity of pain and response of the patient.